zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts a :zeek:type:`time` value to a :zeek:type:`double`.

-   :t: The :zeek:type:`time` to convert.
+   :param t: The :zeek:type:`time` to convert.

    :returns: The :zeek:type:`time` value *t* as :zeek:type:`double`.